karol-preiskorn/3d-inventory-ui/README.md

 ## Motivation

-This project solves several problems I encountered while integrating inventory database solutions in a corporate environment.

-I want to focus here to topic build database inventory applications and interfaces.

 I'm programming to incorporate database systems.
 This project covers relevant topics and issues related to create simple and efficient platform for IT inventory.

 ## Technology stack